JiaJiaJiang/browser-FileDownloader/README.md

 This downloader will try resume the progress at the breakpoint if available.

-Note: This downloader uses `fetch()` to fetch content, resources from other domains must have correct CROS headers.
+Note: This downloader uses `fetch()` to fetch content, resources from other domains must have correct CORS headers.

 ## Get